bbbbbailey/stable-diffusion-webui-flake/README.md

 2. Breaking reorganization and refactors

 ## Cache
-Binary cache is hosted on [Cachix](https://cachix.org) and can be configured via `cachix use stable-diffusion webui`.
+Binary cache is hosted on [Cachix](https://cachix.org) and can be configured via `cachix use stable-diffusion-webui`.

 Cache URL: https://stable-diffusion-webui.cachix.org